fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Original files can now be read from different folders than where the software is (files will still be downloaded to the software folder).
 - Added Formula Assignment Section to pipeline and allow use of these formulas in relevant section downstream.
-- (Furthermore, addded external jupyter notebook for creation of own formula database to use for this formula assignment).
+- (Furthermore, added external jupyter notebook for creation of own formula database to use for this formula assignment).
 - Added Pathway Over-Representation Analysis to the pipeline (requiring HMDB annotation).
 - Simplifying some table displays and eliminating redundant parameters (decrease memory usage).
 - Improved hover data for PCA and PLS-DA projection plots.
 - Small bugfixes and enhancing descriptions.
 - Added external interface software to perform Sample Peak Alignment (DataAlignmentInterface.py) whose output can be used as input to the software.

+#### Version Alpha.5 (19/02/2025)

+- Added possibility to select Quality Control (QC) samples.
+- Added in-depth Data Filtering page with 4 main options: minimum appearance filters, intensity-based filters, QC based filters and variation based filters.
+- Improved Peak De-Duplication (same annotation from different adducts are now merged by adding intensity values while same adduct peaks are merged by selecting the higher intensity value in each sample).
+- Added data export to be used in independent jupyter notebook side modules.
+- Added section on correlated metabolites to searched metabolite in Compound Finder page.
+- Improved hover data for Volcano Plots.
+- Added a few quality of life changes.
+- Slight tweak to maximum file size accepted.
+- Fixed normalization by a reference feature.
+- Minor bugfixes.

 ### Extra Packages to be installed to run the graphical interface (requires at least the versions indicated)